-Anna O’Connor is a senior program manager in Jobs for the Future’s Pathways to Prosperity Network, a collaboration between the Harvard Graduate School of Education and JFF, where she supports leaders in K-12, higher education, business and industry, and government in developing and implementing rigorous career pathways leading to high-wage, high-demand jobs that leave open the prospect of further education.
+Anna O’Connor is a senior program manager in JFF’s Pathways to Prosperity Network, a collaboration between the Harvard Graduate School of Education and JFF, where she supports leaders in K–12, higher education, business and industry, and government in developing and implementing rigorous career pathways leading to high-wage, high-demand jobs that leave open the prospect of further education.

-In 2014, Ms. O'Connor started working in the Office of College and Career Readiness as the Early College Coordinator.
+In 2014, Anna started working in the Office of College and Career Readiness as the early college coordinator.
 Her primary role was to provide support and professional development for early college models throughout the Commonwealth, including the Pathways to Prosperity sites, and collaborate with other early college design initiatives in the state to build a more seamless pipeline to support students in their pursuit of economically viable career pathways.

-Ms. O'Connor has a master’s of public policy with a concentration in child, youth, and family policy from the Heller School for Social Policy and Management at Brandeis University.
-She also has a bachelor’s in urban studies from Worcester State University.
+Anna has a master’s degree in public policy with a concentration in child, youth, and family policy from the Heller School for Social Policy and Management at Brandeis University.
+She also has a bachelor’s degree in urban studies from Worcester State University.